feklee/MultiTrans/examples/Triangle/README.md

   * USB cable

-The Arduinos are connected in a triangle.
-For each Arduino: Pin 2 is connected to pin 8 of the neighboring Arduino.
+Connect pins 2 and 8 so that all Arduinos form a triangle.
+Connect Gnd of all Arduinos.

 To run the example, power all Arduinos and monitor the serial console of one of them.